Jacob Meyers Player Props: Astros vs. Mariners

-The Houston Astros, including Jacob Meyers (.286 slugging percentage in past 10 games, including no home run), battle starter Bryan Woo and the Seattle Mariners at Minute Maid Park, Saturday at 7:15 PM ET.
+The Houston Astros, including Jacob Meyers (.286 slugging percentage in past 10 games, including no homers), take on starter Logan Gilbert and the Seattle Mariners at Minute Maid Park, Sunday at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Mariners.
+In his previous game he had a hitless performance (0-for-1) against the Mariners.

 Jacob Meyers Game Info & Props vs. the Mariners